 Nocturnal Penile Tumescence (NPT) Test:

-If a man does not experience NPT, it may indicate a physical cause of ED, such as nerve damage or reduced blood flow to the penis.
-On the other hand, if NPT is present, it suggests that the ED may be caused by psychological factors, such as stress or anxiety.
-This test can also be used to monitor the effectiveness of ED treatments over time.
+When a man does not experience NPT, then the ED might be due to a physical underlying cause, including nerve degeneration or decreased blood supply to the penis.
+Conversely, with NPT, ED could result from psychological factors, including stress or anxiety.
+This test can also be used to monitor how ED therapies work over time.

 Venous Leak Test: